aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/merge-workbooks/combine-multiple-worksheets-into-a-single-worksheet/_index.md

 ---
 title: Combine Multiple Worksheets into a Single Worksheet with C++
 linktitle: Combine Multiple Worksheets into a Single Worksheet
 type: docs
 weight: 160
 url: /cpp/combine-multiple-worksheets-into-a-single-worksheet/
 description: Learn how to combine multiple worksheets into a single worksheet using Aspose.Cells with C++.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

 Sometimes, you need to combine multiple worksheets into a single worksheet.
-This can easily be achieved using Aspose.Cells API.
+This can easily be achieved using the Aspose.Cells API.
 This article will show you a code example that reads a source workbook and combines the data of all source worksheets into a single worksheet inside a destination workbook.

 {{% /alert %}}

 The following code snippet shows you how to combine multiple worksheets into a single worksheet.

 ```c++
 #include <iostream>